Deducteam/lambdapi/docs/tactics.rst

-Except for the ``solve`` tactic which applies to all the unification goals at once, all the other tactics applies to the first goal only, which is called the *focused*: goal, and this focused goal must be a typing goal.
+Except for the ``solve`` tactic which applies to all the unification goals at once, all the other tactics applies to the first goal only, which is called the *focused* goal, and this focused goal must be a typing goal.

 The proof is complete only when all generated goals have been solved.